GKxxQAQ/CS100-slides-revise/lecture22/lec22.md

 - `pos` is an **iterator** pointing to the first occurrence of `42` in `v`.
 - `maxPos` is an **iterator** pointing to the max element in `v`.

+"Not found"/"No such element" is often indicated by returning `end`.

 ---